chombo-discharge/chombo-discharge/Docs/README.md

 Source files will end up in Sphinx/build/html and Sphinx/build/latex, respectively.

-### Adding Sphinx changes.
+## Adding Sphinx changes.
-To add changes to the Sphinx documentation, make the changes in the relevant Sphinx/source folder.
+To add changes to the Sphinx documentation, make the changes in the relevant Sphinx/source files.
 To build the documentation, either build it locally as above or put Sphinx in auto-build mode:

 ```
-cd Sphinx
 sphinx-autobuild source/ build/html
 ```